How to Cool Down After a Run

 Massages: Massage is another great way of helping your body recover after a long run.
 Generally, you shouldn’t have a massage immediately after a race but instead leave it until at least a couple of hours after finishing.
 You can either get a professional physiotherapist to work on your legs and any other painful areas you noticed niggling while you were running, or you could use a foam roller to work out knots and discomfort in your thighs, calves and feet yourself.

 Take a dip in an ice bath: Ice baths can offer many benefits when you’re cooling down from a long run, as dipping your body into cold water helps to combat inflammation and can play a really big part in recovery.
 Fill a bath with cool water and get in, then add ice from a separate bucket to gradually bring down the temperature without giving yourself a big shock.
-Alternatives to an ice bath including jumping in the sea, getting a friend to give you a hose shower or even soaking in a lake.

 Your running cool-down routine

-By working out your preferred running cool-down routine, you can give yourself the best opportunity to recover after a race – and stretching out, sinking into an ice bath and engaging in other exercises can all offer a pleasant and calming experience after the intensity of long-distance running.
+By working out your preferred running cool-down routine, you can give yourself the best opportunity to recover after a run – and stretching out, sinking into an ice bath and engaging in other exercises can all offer a pleasant and calming experience after the intensity of long-distance running.